Manipal-Biomachines/GRASP/README.md

 # Contribution

-l=l [Guildlines and future scope of the project]

-l=l Involving a Monte Carlo approach of sampling
+Plans to include a Monte Carlo approach of sampling.

 ## Authors and acknowledgement